wmde/DeepCat-Gadget/README.md

 Can be done here:
 http://gptest1.wmflabs.org/wiki/MediaWiki:Gadgets/DeepCat.js

-The default keyword to use the DeepCat-Search is "DeepCat: [categoryname]"
+The default keyword to use the DeepCat-Search is "deepCat: [categoryname]"